ashuid1/Google-Play-Data-Analysis/README.md

 Top Categories by Downloads: Determine which categories have the highest number of downloads and user engagement.
 App Ratings and Reviews:

-Rating Distribution: Analyze the distribution of app ratings to assess overall user satisfaction.
-Review Sentiment Analysis: Use natural language processing (NLP) techniques to analyze app reviews for sentiment (positive, negative, neutral) and identify common themes or issues mentioned by users.
 Impact of Ratings on Downloads: Investigate how app ratings correlate with download counts and user engagement.
 App Size and Performance: